Client recipes

 The sb-update prompt scans the current conversation context, identifies what changed, maps changes to existing documents, and applies targeted patches.

-Once setup is complete, try these example prompts in your IDE's AI agent:
+Once setup is complete, try these prompts in your agent:

 To regenerate your entire documentation from scratch: